jondot/pcwr/README.md

 Now, let’s move towards the lower-hanging fruit.

-I mentioned that I often like to review existing Java (or JVM, be it scala, clojure, what have you) libraries, because I feel that their concurrency story is more mature and it may be more suitable for the task.
+I mentioned that I often like to review existing Java (or JVM, be it Scala, Clojure, or whatever you have) libraries, because I feel that their concurrency story is more mature and it may be more suitable for the task.

-Lets start off with the very recent Celluloid example, where `mutex` is used.
+Let’s start off with the very recent Celluloid example, where `mutex` is used.
 It seems that `mutex` and friends are used to create a thread safe queue, which is one of the basic things you would find several variants of in Java.

 **Concurrent Queues**